hexinnovation/MathConverter/README.md

 Parser:
 -------

 Each time a conversion must be made, `MathConverter` must parse and evaluate an expression.
 When it parses an expression, it reads through the string one character at a time, and returns a syntax tree.
 The parsing is done in the `Parser` class.
 The `Parser` returns an `AbstractSyntaxTree` for each comma-separated (or semicolon-separated) value.
 In an effort to improve efficiency, `MathConverter` uses a cache.
 It saves the syntax tree for each string it evaluates.
-As a result, it is not generally encouraged to use the same `MathConverter` instance across your entire application.
+As a result, it is discouraged to use the same `MathConverter` instance across your entire application.
 It is a better idea to use a different `MathConverter` object for each `UserControl`, `Page`, or `Window`.
 You can turn off caching on a per-instance basis:

 ```xaml
 <math:MathConverter x:Key="nocache" UseCache="False" />